All cardboard boxes are 100% recyclable, no matter what their condition. However, some specific rules and preparation are required for recycling.

 - Corrugated cardboard is used for things like shipping, packing boxes, and furniture.

 - Corrugated boxes keep contents safe against the elements (e.g. weather and handling) during shipping

 Cardboard has become an increasingly popular material because of its strength, flexibility, and recycling properties.
 In the United States, around 100 billion of cardboard are manufactured annually, and over 95% of all products in the USA are shipped in cardboard boxes.

 How are Cardboard Boxes Recycled:

 Collect from Designated Collection Points

 Cardboard boxes are collected from designated collection points (e.g. businesses or residential pickup).
 The cardboard is then taken to recycling facilities, where it is sorted by material type (e.g. corrugated or paperboard).

 This step is important because different grades of materials are used in different ways.
-For example, each time corrugated cardboard is recycled the fibers get a little bit shorter.
+For example, when corrugated cardboard is recycled, the fibers get slightly shorter.
 That means the cardboard gets thinner each time it is recycled.

-When the fibers become too thin to recycle into corrugated cardboard, it is then downcycled and used to create paperboard.
+When the fibers become too thin to recycle into corrugated cardboard, they are downcycled and used to create paperboard.

 Materials will be Sorted Out Appropriately